fragtastic/gcode-absolute-to-relative-converter/README.md

 Processes everything between `; START OBJECT GCODE` and `; START OBJECT GCODE`.

 Z0 is based on the first Z position.
 So if the first layer is 0.2mm thick that'll be the relative Z0.
+Will probably change this and include figuring out the Z position from the start.

+The object is always centered in the print bed.
+This finds 2 opposite "corners" and centers that rectangle on the bed.

 Start code blocks must end with:
 ```gcode